AlbardEspinoza/cse15l-lab-reports/lab_report_3/lab_report_3.md

   * **-size _n_:**

-    * True if the file's size, rounded up, in 512-byte blocks is n.
+    * Displays file(s) if the file's size, rounded up, in 512-byte blocks is n.
 If n is followed by a c, then the primary is true if the file's size is n bytes (characters).
 Similarly if n is followed by a scale indicator then the file's size is compared to _n_ scaled as:

       * **k:** kilobytes (1024 bytes)
       * **M:** megabytes (1024 kilobytes)